-Lauren Daigle’s “You Say” continues to reign on the Christian music chart, having now spent an entire year in the #1 position.
+Lauren Daigle’s “You Say” continues to reign on the Christian music chart, having now spent over a year in the #1 position.
 The song also appears on the pop charts of Billboard and iTunes!

-This summer, we’ve see the release schedule blossom.
 On this page we’ve chosen some of the best new music of 2019.
 We hope you enjoy our selections.
-As the heat waves continue, we wish you beautiful and blessed days!
+As the seasons change, we wish you beautiful and blessed days!